KIRO (AM): Dave Ross

 Dave Ross joined KIRO as a reporter from Atlanta station WSB in 1978 and took over as noon to 3 p.m. talk host in 1987.
 He moved to the 9 a.m. to noon time slot after the retirement of Jim French in 1992.
 Ross unsuccessfully ran for Washington's eighth Congressional district as a Democratic candidate in 2004.
 While Ross unofficially announced his candidacy in May, he did not leave his on-air position until just prior to the July filing deadline.
 In response to complaints from state Republican party officials, Ross claimed that he was contractually bound to continue working for KIRO until he formally filed to become a candidate.

 Ross returned to the air immediately following the November election.
 He was moved to the afternoon drive-time shift in February 2005.
 Ross moved back to his 9am-noon shift in May 2006.
 Since January 2012, Ross has hosted Seattle's Morning News from 5-9 a.m.
 In addition to his KIRO work, Ross does a daily commentary on the CBS Radio Network and is also substituted for Charles Osgood on CBS Radio's "Osgood File" segments.

-KIRO's logo, when the station broadcast only in AM, prior to August 2008.

 After selling KIRO-TV to the A.H.
 Belo Corp. in 1995, Bonneville's Seattle radio stations moved to facilities on Eastlake Avenue.
 KIRO (AM), KIRO-FM (now KKWF) and KNWX (now KTTH) were sold to Entercom Communications of Bala Cynwyd, Pennsylvania, in 1997.
 Bonneville reacquired KIRO, KTTH, and KBSG (now KIRO-FM) from Entercom in 2007.